 This new design obviously should captivate customers enough to elicit a second, third, and even fourth look.
 Product design rests on customer demand for an ever-greater variety of products doing basically the same thing.

 So much of online shopping is the search for something to replace another product that doesn’t quite do what the customer thought it would do.
-Design versus functionality is a delicate balance, which directly affects product lifecycle.
+Design versus functionality is a delicate balance, which directly affects the product lifecycle.

-You always need to know where your product is in its lifecycle.
+Know where your product is in its lifecycle.

 Individual wants and needs tend to vary from customer to customer.
 Because this variability had a direct effect on a given customer’s concept of quality, it tends to be subjective.
 This is especially true when selling any product capable of fulfilling more than one customer need.

+Communication is key to observing how you are doing.
 Any increase in customer satisfaction is an indication you are doing something right.